-This Singapore Prospectus relating to the SPDR® Gold Trust (the "Trust") incorporates and shall be read in conjunction with the attached U.S. prospectus for the Trust dated 8 May 2017, (the "U.S. Prospectus"), the latest available U.S. annual report of the Trust on Form 10-K (the "Annual Report") and the latest available U.S. quarterly reports of the Trust on Form 10-Q (the "Quarterly Reports") (as applicable, as updated from time to time).
-Unless the context otherwise requires, terms defined in the U.S. Prospectus shall have the same meanings when used in this Singapore Prospectus.
+This Prospectus relating to the SPDR® Gold Trust (the "Trust") incorporates and should be read in conjunction with the attached U.S. prospectus for the Trust dated 18 May 2020 (the "U.S. Prospectus"), the latest available U.S. annual report of the Trust on Form 10-K (the "Annual Report") and the latest available U.S. quarterly reports of the Trust on Form 10-Q (the "Quarterly Reports") (as applicable, as updated from time to time).
+Unless the context otherwise requires, terms defined in the U.S. Prospectus shall have the same meanings when used in this Prospectus.